Marlin for Addison

 More on the Fine Details of My Position:

 Safety: I admire our first responders and love our under 4 minute average response times.
 I've done a ride-along with APD and seen the real crime that can occur on a Friday night.
 I've witnessed our firefighters as they battled the Super 8 Motel fire.
 How can you not love those that place themselves in harms way to protect us?
-They are heroes and I will do what's needed to provide them the resources they need to protect us all.
+They are heroes and I will continue to do what's needed to provide them the resources they need to protect us all.

 - Underperforming Hotels: Tourism is an essential component of a healthy Addison economy and Addison hotels perform the critical role of offering available rooms to our visitors.
 Unfortunately we have a few that are underperforming and one in particular that has some very serious adverse effects that touch many aspects of our Town.
 It’s imperative that we as a Town insure each hotel's business practice matches their approved P&Z application, all are paying their correct amount of hotel occupancy taxes, properties are safe, up to code maintenance wise, and not causing an overly high amount of Police/Fire/EMS calls for service.
 City Council and the Town staff have had extensive discussions regarding "Underperforming Hotels".
 I believe that if we have a hotel operating like an apartment on a parcel of land that's zoned for hotel use that City Council take the mandatory measures to help the operator in question come back into compliance.
 We must always make sure all Addison hotels perform in a suitable fashion.
 Please utilize the links below to see the City Council discussions regarding "Underperforming Hotels".